 4. Leveraging Data and Analytics

 HR systems store loads of information.
 Applicant resumes, employee profiles, payroll records, performance reports … there are hundreds of data points to consider.

 There’s no slowdown to the volume of data being created.
 For HR practitioners, there needs to be a twofold approach in how to handle the volume without getting overwhelmed.

 First, organizing the data in a way that makes it easily accessible.
 And second, leveraging programs that can glean insights to inform strategies and help improve every HR touchpoint.

-We asked Sabrina Baker, founder of Acacia HR Solutions, for her thoughts on the future of the HR tech market.
+We asked Sabrina Baker, founder of Acacia HR Solutions, for her thoughts on trends in the HR technology market.
 She believes, “Strategic thinking will become more and more of a crucial skill for HR practitioners.
 Because of this, technology that continually brings employee and workplace intelligence to HR will be crucial.
 HR will need real-time, reliable, detailed information about the workforce that allows them to create strategic plans.”

 One such technology that’s developed over the past few years is augmented analytics.
 It helps decision-makers by removing the burden of digging into what the data actually means, which often requires a data analyst or data scientist.

 In effect, augmented analytics uses AI and machine learning to do the heavy lifting of cleansing and analyzing the reservoirs of data.

 Such programs ungate insights, so to speak, by making them readily accessible without the accompanying complexity and need for expertise.
 Furthermore, they do it automatically and then deliver insights via what Bersin calls a “conversational interface.”